LYFsmile Logo

 Secure online sessions offer flexible and convenient access to therapy from home.
 This option is ideal for children who feel anxious about clinic visits or for families seeking consistent support without travel.

-Both therapy options ensure accessible and continuous mental health care tailored to each and every child’s needs.
+Both therapy options ensure accessible and continuous mental health care tailored to every child’s needs.

 Parents considering therapy assessment for childIf your child is not able to express properly and you feel that he/she might be hiding something, it can be difficult for parents to understand what is really going on.
-Understanding and facing certain problems in a positive manner may feel impossible for the child, which often leaves parents feeling confused and unsure about the next step.
+Understanding and facing certain problems positively may feel impossible for the child, which often leaves parents feeling confused and unsure about the next step.

 In such situations, it is advisable to consult a professional and begin with a school anxiety and behaviour assessment.
 Ignoring these early signs may later affect a child’s ability to build relationships, handle pressure, and cope emotionally.